TeachinArt.com

 Learn about press molding.

-How to make and use spriggs.
+How to make and use clay sprigs for decorating.

 How to make different press molded bottles.